-(a) Each utility must propose a series of interim targets that:

-(i) Demonstrate reasonable progress toward meeting the standards identified in WAC 480-100-610(2) and (3); and

-(ii) Are consistent with WAC 480-100-610(4).

-(b) Each interim target must cover the subsequent implementation period.

-(c) Each utility must propose interim targets in the form of the percent of forecasted retail sales of electricity supplied by nonemitting and renewable resources prior to 2030 and from 2030 through 2045;
+- (a) Each utility must propose a series of interim targets that: - (i) Demonstrate reasonable progress toward meeting the standards identified in WAC 480-100-610(2) and (3); and - (ii) Are consistent with WAC 480-100-610(4). - (b) Each interim target must cover the subsequent implementation period. - (c) Each utility must propose interim targets in the form of the percent of forecasted retail sales of electricity supplied by nonemitting and renewable resources prior to 2030 and from 2030 through 2045;

+Commented [PSE40]: PSE continues to recommend this change to line up with the timing of the Biennial Conservation Plan pursuant to the Energy Independence Act.
-(d) The utility must include the utility's percentage of retail sales of electricity supplied by nonemitting and renewable resources in 2020 in the first CEIP it files.

-(e) Each interim target must be informed by the utility's historic performance under median water conditions.
+- (d) The utility must include the utility's percentage of retail sales of electricity supplied by nonemitting and renewable resources in 2020 in the first CEIP it files. - (e) Each interim target must be informed by the utility's historic performance under median water conditions. - basis for compliance with the standard under RCW 19.405.040(1) or RCW 19.405.050(1), the interim target proposed will be directly informed by the two percent incremental cost calculation provided in WAC 480-100-675.
+Any interim target directly informed by the two percent incremental cost calculation may be deemed as demonstrating reasonable progress towards meeting the standard under RCW 19.405.040(1).